DoWhy-GCM: An extension of DoWhy for causal inference in graphical causal models: Three-Step Recipe

-\item \textbf{Fit the causal mechanisms:} After assigning causal mechanisms to nodes in the causal graph, the next step is to learn the parameters of those mechanisms from data.
-We can skip this step, if we know the exact underlying causal mechanism.
-In fact, \dowhygcm allows users to provide their own ``ground truth'' causal mechanism.
+\textbf{2/ Fit the causal mechanisms:} After assigning causal mechanisms to nodes in the causal graph, the next step is to learn the parameters of those mechanisms from data in case of parametric models.
+Note that \dowhygcm also allows users to provide their own "ground truth" causal mechanism.
 After this step, the GCM is ready for causal reasoning tasks.

-\item \textbf{Ask a causal question:} Finally, we can now ask causal questions to the fitted GCM.
-To this end, \dowhygcm offers a wide range of causal queries for answering causal questions leveraging graphical causal models.
-The GCM object can be reused for various causal queries. \end{itemize}
+\textbf{3/ Ask a causal question:} With a fitted GCM, users can then answer a wide range of causal questions, where the same fitted GCM can be reused for different queries.